dineshp-arch/Wm_CICD/README.md

 ## Overview

-This project is a framework that aims to implement continuous integration on webMethods platform using Jenkins installed on the same server as webMethods components (Asset Build Environment and WmDeployer)
+This project is a framework that aims to implement continuous integration on webMethods platform using Jenkins installed on the same server as webMethods components (Asset Build Environment and WmDeployer) on a windows server.

 ## Architecture